Pratham-Software-Inc/CodePulse-AI/README.md

 ---

 ## 🌟 Overview
-CodePulse AI, powered by OpenAI’s GPT-4o, is an advanced tool designed to automate and streamline the creation of testing artifacts from HAR or Postman collection files.
-By leveraging the intelligent capabilities of GPT-4o, CodePulse AI significantly reduces the effort required to generate comprehensive testing documentation and scripts.
+CodePulse AI, powered by OpenAI’s GPT-4o and Omini-3, is an advanced tool designed to automate and streamline the creation of testing artifacts from HAR or Postman collection files.
+By leveraging the intelligent capabilities of GPT-4o and Omini-3, CodePulse AI significantly reduces the effort required to generate comprehensive testing documentation and scripts.

 With just a few clicks, developers and testers can quickly transform HAR or Postman collection files into structured test plans, test scenarios, detailed test cases, and Playwright automation scripts.